Skip to main content Skip to local navigation

 Click here to send email

-Sarah is an LLM research student at Osgoode Hall Law School and as a Dahdaleh Global Health Graduate Scholar where she will apply her extensive field operations practice to research.
-She has worked for over 12 years with the United Nations High Commissioner for Refugees (UNHCR) as a senior protection officer and senior cluster coordinator.
-She has worked in areas of human rights, refugee, and international humanitarian law.
+Prior to returning to academia, Sarah worked for over 12 years with the United Nations High Commissioner for Refugees (UNHCR) as a senior protection officer and senior cluster coordinator.
 In her work she supported the development of protection policies for UN/NGO humanitarian country teams; assisted governments with the development of legislation and policy related to internally displaced persons (IDP); designed capacity-building programs on international protection and displacement for armed actors and civil society; developed protection monitoring systems for response and advocacy; and coordinated UN/NGO actors on inter-agency protection platforms.
+Her last position was as head of office in Northern Somalia, she managed a multifaceted program for various displaced populations.

-Her last position was as head of office in Northern Somalia, managing a multifaceted program covering refugees, IDPs, and persons in mixed flows (refugees/migrants).
 She has also worked with Oxfam, CAFOD UK, and the Pearson Peacekeeping Centre.
-At Pearson, she facilitated integrated training courses for NATO/ISAF and UN Mission senior commanders.
+At Pearson, she facilitated integrated training courses for NATO/ISAF and UN Mission senior commanders in Canada and Germany.

 Themes